euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Developing JyNI is no trivial task, neither is it completed yet.
 Main reason for this is Python's rather complex C-API that allows to access internal structures, methods and memory-positions directly or via C-macros (in some sense CPython simply exposes its own internal API via a set of public headers).
 Existing extensions frequently *do* make use of this, so it is not a purely academical concern.
 Concepts like Python's global interpreter lock (GIL), exception-handling and the buffer-protocol are further aspects that complicate writing JyNI.
 [PyMETA_PLS15]_ mentions the same issues from PyPy's perspective and confirms the difficulty of providing CPython's native API.

 By far the most complex issue overall – and main focus of this paper – is garbage collection.
 Unlike JNI, CPython offers C-level access to its garbage collector (GC) and extensions can use it to manage their memory.
-Note that in contrast to Java's mark-and-sweep-based GC, CPython's GC uses reference-counting and performs reference-cycle-search.
+Note that in contrast to Java's mark-and-sweep based GC, CPython's GC uses reference-counting and performs reference-cycle-search.
 Adopting the original CPython-GC for native extensions is no feasible solution in JyNI-context as pure Java-objects can become part of reference-cycles that would be untraceable and cause immortal trash.
 Section :ref:`why-is-garbage-collection-an-issue` describes this issue in detail.

 ..
 Further we plan to have a GIL-free mode.
 Note that CPython mainly needs the GIL, because reference counters are not atomic.
 Our GIL-free mode would completely substitutes extensions' reference